tuan3w/awesome-tech-rss/README.md

 # **Awesome startup and science RSS feeds**

-A collection of awesome rss schannels related to startup, science and technology.
+A collection of awesome RSS schannels related to startup, science and technology.

-### How to Use
+## How to Use

 There is single file [feeds.opml](./feeds.opml) that contains all RSS channels in this list so you can import into your favorite RSS software.
 If you just want to add a specific RSS channel, just click on the copy button beside your rss link to copy it.

+## List of channels

 ### Learning